9.4 Getting started

 'Your Name' for your actual name and

-'email@example.com' with your email address.
-We recommend you use your University email address as you will also use this address when you register for your GitHub account (coming up in a bit).
+'firstname.lastname@example.org' with your email address.
+We recommend you use your University email address (if you have one) as you will also use this address when you register for your GitHub account (coming up in a bit).

 If this was successful, you should see no error messages from these commands.
 To verify that you have successfully configured Git type the following into the Terminal